gazebosim/gz-cmake/tutorials/install.md

 ## Ubuntu

-On Ubuntu, it's possible to install Ignition CMake as follows:
+On Ubuntu, it's possible to install Gazebo CMake as follows:

 Add OSRF packages:
   ```